floriankyn/floriankyn/README.md

 Developer.
 Teacher.
 Creative.
 -----------------------------

 Florian is a JavaScript Developer and Teacher with a passion for building funny or helpful apps through content.
-He currently is a Self-Employed, Working as a freelancer for 5 years.
+He currently is a Self-Employed, Working as a freelancer for 6 years.
 Creative, he has many projects behind the scene.

 * 🌍  I'm based in France
-* ✉️  You can contact me at [business@kynstudio.com](mailto:florian@kynstudio.com)
+* ✉️  You can contact me at [business@kynstudio.com](mailto:contact@florianlepage.com)
-* 🚀  I'm currently working on Datagate
+* 🚀  I'm currently working on a check vehicule app.

 <a href="https://www.github.com/floriankyn" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/floriankyn?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a><a href="https://www.twitter.com/florian_kyn" target="_blank" rel="noreferrer"><img